 Stabilized Flight is a method of flight which does not require the player to manage the Tardis’ controls during flight.

-Stabilized flight can be activated by installing Stabilizer circuits.
+- Stabilized flight can be activated by first installing a Stabilizer circuit.

 - Each flight journey wears down 1% of the Stabilizer circuit durability.